-Beginning in March of last year, state and local governments across the country instituted a slew of public closures to prevent the spread of the coronavirus.
-The policies have shuttered businesses and prevented public gatherings, but have also engendered a new category of gun violence.
+Beginning in March of 2020, state and local governments across the country instituted a slew of public closures and mask mandates to prevent the spread of the coronavirus.
+The policies shuttered businesses and prevented public gatherings — and also engendered a new category of gun violence.